-3.4.1 Bibliographic Databases: these are data which is free of format (unformatted data).
+3.1.4.1 Bibliographic Databases: these are data which is free of format (unformatted data).
 They are composed of textual data which, by its very nature, displays little or no format.
 Such databases are often used in library and information system.
 Here data could be composed of abstracts of books and such documents with key words and key phrases.
 Through the abstract, one can determine the document is of interest or not.
 Bibliographic database contains descriptive information about documents, titles, authors, journal name, volume and number, date, keywords, abstract etc.

-3.4.2 Knowledge Databases: are used in Artificial intelligence applications.
+3.1.4.2 Knowledge Databases: are used in Artificial intelligence applications.
 The data contained in these is discrete and formatted.
-In these there are typically many kinds of data, with only a very few occurrence of each kind.
+In these there are typically many kinds of data, with only a very few occurrences of each kind.
 Such as databases having the size of the data is an as large as the definition of the data (Bhojaraju & koganurmath, 2003).

-3.4.3 Graphic- Oriented Databases: could possibly use in Computer-Aided Design (CAD).
+3.1.4.3 Graphic- Oriented Databases: could possibly use in Computer-Aided Design (CAD).
 The data in such database is characterized as being active.
 This means that data is a procedure capable of being executed.

-3.4.4 Decision making Databases: are used in corporate management and allied administrative tasks.
+3.1.4.4 Decision making Databases: are used in corporate management and allied administrative tasks.
 Using data contained in these databases, one could handle problem like resource planning in the library, human workforce needs among others.
 These databases are characterized by the fact and their data contents are formatted, far longer than description and passive.
 (Bhojaraju & Koganurmath, 2003).

-Figure 5: Diagram of an Information System
+Figure 1: Diagram of an Information System

-You have learnt in this unit, the inter-relational attributes of information technology and specialized information systems.
-Recall that the technological side of a specialized information system includes the hardware, software, databases, networks, and other electronic devices.
-These units also identify some aspects about differs specialized information system as well as information technology.
 Information Technology is enabled by computers system.
 It is viewed as a subsystem of an information system.
 Sometimes, the term information technology is also used interchangeably with information system.
 A major role of Information Technology is being a facilitator of organizational activities and processes.
 Furthermore, information technology is made up of components namely, hardware, software, operating system and databases.
 The term IT in its broadest sense used to describe an organization's collection of information systems that are specialized for specific purpose, their users, and the management that oversees them.
 With the advent of information technology, information systems have become sophisticated and their usage proliferated across all works of life.